-Remember this business is your livelihood and even if one party ends up pulling out as part of a later settlement, it may be a much-needed financial stream from which spousal maintenance or child maintenance is paid.
+1. Do not press the self destruct button!Remember this business is your livelihood and even if one party ends up pulling out as part of a later settlement, it may be a much-needed financial stream from which spousal maintenance or child maintenance is paid.

 2. Speak to the professionalsIt is important to instruct a solicitor who can provide you with appropriate commercial guidance.
 A solicitor can draft a shareholder’s agreement which accurately divides the ownership of the business between you and your spouse – according to factors such as historic levels of investment, contribution to the business.
 This will need to be carefully threshed out by your legal team and can be a very contentious and inflammatory issue.
 This should also include a buyout provision in the event that the business relationship fails and the business ultimately must be divided.
 Read more about couples who are also business partners: